Soay sheep: Breed characteristics

 The sheep have short tails and naturally shed their wool, which can be hand plucked (called rooing) in the spring and early summer.
 About one kilogram of wool can be obtained from each animal per year.
 Ewes are polled, scurred or horned and rams are either horned or scurred.
 They are most commonly brown or tan with a white belly, white rump patch and/or white patch under the chin (referred to as the Mouflon or wild pattern).
 Occasionally white markings on the face and/or body and legs occur.
 Rarely self-coloured (solid colour with no markings) black or tan individuals are seen.

 This breed has extremely fine fleece and, in contrast to mouflon, the inner fleece is highly developed and it is difficult to distinguish an outer coat.
 This is a clear indication that the Soay are indeed the product of a domesticated breed in prehistoric times.
 The breed also lacks the flocking instinct of many breeds.
 Attempts to work them using sheep dogs result in a scattering of the group.

 The lambs are late maturing and produce smaller carcasses relative to commercial breeds.
 The meat from the Soay is lean, tender and low in cholesterol.
 It has a stronger flavour with a gamey taste when compared to more common sheep breeds.
 Crossing with larger breeds, such as the Suffolk or Mule, can produce larger carcasses which will be lean and still retain much of the flavour.

-The Soay is very similar to another feral type from the island of Lítla Dímun in the Faroe Islands, which became extinct in the mid-nineteenth century, partially due to overhunting.
+The Soay is very similar to another feral type from the island of Lítla Dímun in the Faroe Islands, Lítla Dímun sheep, which became extinct in the mid-nineteenth century, partially due to overhunting.